ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-The optional argument on the `ParentAttribute` specifies a selection set which describes the requirements for the parent object.
-In the case above it just defines that the brand id is required.
-But you could also specify that you need the ids of the products as well `Id Products { Id }`.
-The parent we inject is the guaranteed to have the properties filled with the required data.
-We evaluate this string the in source generator and if it does not match the object structure it would yield a compile time error.
-The whole DataLoader projections engine marked as experimental and we are looking for feedback.
+The optional argument on the `ParentAttribute` specifies a selection set that describes the requirements for the parent object.
+In the example above, it defines that the brand ID is required.
+However, you could also specify that you need the IDs of the products as well, such as `Id Products { Id }`.
+The parent we inject is guaranteed to have the properties filled with the required data.
+We evaluate this string in the source generator, and if it does not match the object structure, it would yield a compile-time error.
+The whole `DataLoader` projections engine is marked as experimental, and we are looking for feedback.

-Apart from this we have invested a lot into GreenDonut to make sure that you can use the source generated DataLoader without any dependencies on HotChocolate.
-Since DataLoader ideally are used between the business layer and the data layer and are transparent to the REST or GraphQL Layer.
+Apart from this, we have invested a lot into `GreenDonut` to ensure that you can use the source-generated `DataLoader` without any dependencies on `HotChocolate`.
+Since `DataLoader` is ideally used between the business layer and the data layer and is transparent to the REST or GraphQL layer.

-With Hot Chocolate 14 you can now add the `HotChocolate.Types.Analyzers` package and the `GreenDonut` package into your data layer.
+With Hot Chocolate 14, you can now add the `HotChocolate.Types.Analyzers` package and the `GreenDonut` package to your data layer.
 The analyzers package is just the source generator and will not be a dependency of your package.
-We will generate the DataLoader code plus the dependency injection code for registering your DataLoader.
-Yous simply need to add to your project the `DataLoaderModuleAttribute` like the following:
+We will generate the `DataLoader` code plus the dependency injection code for registering your `DataLoader`.
+You simply need to add the `DataLoaderModuleAttribute` to your project like the following:

 ```csharp
 [assembly: DataLoaderModule("CatalogDataLoader")]